 The sure-fire way to accelerate your reputation as an expert and boost your business box office is to speak.

-From short talks to panel discussions and auditorium-filled formal presentations, speaking catapaults you from relative unknown to business superstar.
+From short talks to panel discussions and auditorium-filled formal presentations, public speaking catapults you from relative unknown to business superstar.

 I’ll get you warmed up with a few from the quick-and-easy list: